 A reader recently contacted me concerning the safety of a specific online bank.
 The bank in question had higher than normal interest rates at a time when most banks are offering fairly low interest rates.
 (Here are some current interest rates to give you an idea of what to expect).
 Specifically, the reader wanted to know why the bank was offering higher interest rates than most other banks, and if his deposits were guaranteed by the Federal Deposit Insurance Corporation (FDIC).

 Bank safety is incredibly important, and you want to ensure your money is safe before you make your first deposit.
 I was able to help him find the answers.
 In this instance, the high interest rate was a teaser rate good for the first 6 months after they opened their account.
 I was also able to get the FDIC number, and show him where to go to find this in the future.
 I’ll share these tips with everyone else so they can do this research on their own going forward.
+Here is a great online bank, which will also earn you up to a free $250 just for singing up for a free online account with Chase Bank Checking!

 It’s also important to know you can perform similar research for Credit Unions, even though they don’t have FDIC numbers.
 Credit unions are covered through the National Credit Union Administration (NCUA).